cliffpanos/Personal-Resume/README.md

-# Resume
+# Personal Resume
-The most up-to-date version of my résumé, which is linked on some of my other platforms i.e. my personal website.
+The most up-to-date version of my personal résumé, which is linked on some of my other platforms i.e. my personal website.